Mh4tter/PasswordGenerator/README.md

-# PasswordGenorator
+# PasswordGenerator
-super quick and dirty password genorator
+super quick and dirty password generator

 This genorator was a quick project just to have readily avaliable, easily human readible, passwords for new users.
 I based it off of Metal Gear Solid 5's soldier naming system, so the password is AdjectiveNoun format.